zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-request-container.md

 ---
-title: Request a container from a Standby Pool for Azure Container Instances(Preview)
+title: Request a container from a Standby pool for Azure Container Instances
 description: Learn how to scale out from a standby pool with Azure Container Instances.
 author: mimckitt
 ms.author: mimckitt